chamersley/PS-Learning/README.md

 This is my repository learning intermediate powershell scripting and refining those skills.
+I followed JackedProgrammer on Youtube to learn.